Good Sound is Everything. So is the APERIO.

 First, a quick refresher on electrostatic drivers.
 E-stat drivers feature a membrane between two metal plates that is set in motion by static electricity.
 E-stat drivers are driven by very high voltages.
 The APERIO has a uniquely high bias voltage of 1800 VDC.
 This is a higher bias voltage than conventional e-stat designs, giving the APERIO wider dynamic range; deeper, more linear bass; less distortion; more linear delivery.

 The APERIO utilizes a new Balanced-Drive HPEL Transducer (BD-HPEL) – a symmetrically-driven variant of Warwick Acoustics’ High Precision Electrostatic Laminate (HPEL) transducer, originally developed for the Sonoma Model One headphone system.
 The core technology of the BD-HPEL has been refined to be impervious to environmental changes such as temperature and humidity variations; stable in performance and sound quality over time; and very durable.

 The updated BD-HPEL features a super-thin membrane of .7mm with a metal mesh on both sides (it was only on one side in the Sonoma One's driver).
 According to Warwick, this provides less distortion and greater linearity.
-The HD-HPEL requires symmetrical, high-voltage drive signals to generate a differential electrostatic force that moves the diaphragm
+The BD-HPEL requires symmetrical, high-voltage drive signals to generate a differential electrostatic force that moves the diaphragm

-The HD-HPEL features a patented cellular structure that reduces and distributes resonant phenomena and extends the bandwidth to over 60kHz.
+The BD-HPEL features a patented cellular structure that reduces and distributes resonant phenomena and extends the bandwidth to over 60kHz.
 Subdivided cells act as smaller, phase-aligned planar sources whose parallel-driven outputs combine acoustically to form a cohesive planar wave front.